by Alessandra Maia Terra de Faria, Carlos Trucíos, and Marcelos Cantañeda de Araújo

 Finally, we present below both word clouds with, excluding stop words, the top 100 words used in the interactions of Twitter users in October.
 For better visualization, each candidate’s name was taken from its cloud.

 A word cloud is a graphical representation of the most frequent words within a text or set of texts.

-Next, we present three-word clouds, where each one corresponds to a candidate.
+When analyzing word clouds, each one corresponds to a candidate.
 It is important to point out that each candidate’s name was taken from its cloud, for better visualization of the associated words.
-It should also be noted that each cloud reflects the 100 most relevant words associated, excluding stop words, with each candidate in the interactions of Twitter users on the thirty-first day of August.
+It should also be noted that each cloud reflects the 100 most relevant words associated, excluding stop words, to each candidate in the interactions of Twitter users from the third day until the twenty-ninth of October.

 In text analysis, stop words are quite common words such as “and”, “from”, “the”, etc. These words are not useful for analysis and are often removed before analysis.

 When analyzing the clouds, we share the first impression of each one: